RikEnde/rikende.github.io/docs/_posts/2024-12-01-bbc-master.md

 plus an English version of Elite I later ordered from the UK through the mail, it wasn't really feasible to buy games or other software for it.

-The electron was a very basic little machine, with a 1MHz 8 bit 6502A CPU, with the same instruction set as the Commodore's 6510.
-The built-in BBC basic was quite advanced for its time, especially considering the fact that it was all implemented in 32 kilobytes of ROM along with the operating system.
-It supported procedures and functions, assignable expressions, pointer arithmetic and even an inline assembler.
+The electron was a stripped down version of the BBC Micro, a computer that Acorn released in cooperation with the British Broadcasting Corporation for the educational market in the UK.
+It was a very basic little machine, with a 1MHz 8 bit 6502A CPU, with the same instruction set as the Commodore's 6510, and 32 kilobytes of RAM.
+The built-in BBC basic was quite advanced for its time, especially considering the fact that it was all implemented in just 16kb of ROM along with the operating system.
+It supported procedures and functions, pointer arithmetic and even an inline assembler.

 I'm trying to recall this from my early teenage memory, so there might be some mistakes in these examples.

 ### Variables